 Robert Nicholson is Founder and Executive Director of The Philos Project.
 He holds a BA in Hebrew Studies from Binghamton University, and both a JD and MA in Middle Eastern history from Syracuse University.
 A former U.S. Marine and a 2012-13 Tikvah Fellow, Robert founded The Philos Project in 2014.
 His advocacy focuses on spreading the vision of a multi-ethnic and multi-religious Middle East based on freedom and rule of law.
 Robert serves on the Board of Directors of Passages, and is a publisher of Providence: A Journal of Christianity and American Foreign Policy.
 His written work has appeared in First Things, The Federalist, The Jerusalem Post, and The American Interest, among others.
-He resides in New York City with his wife and two children.

 Follow Robert on Twitter: @email@example.com